Grand National Tips 2021

 Anibale Fly is also one of the big players for 2021.
 This horse always does well when it comes to the Grand National fences.
 He placed fourth and fifth in the last two years.
 He was also second in the 2019 Cheltenham Gold Cup.
 This 9-year old is owned by JP McManus who won the 2010 race with a horse named Don’t Push It.

+If running in the 2021 Grand National Anibale Fly will be aged 11 years-old too – just like Tiger Roll.
 Will the horse be in tip-top shape for the upcoming event?
 Currently, some good odds are offered on him during these early stages of Grand National betting.

 Grand National Tips: Burrows Saint